Progressive Time Delay

 Requirements

-When using this EBIP_direct instruction_prompting_2procedure, always teach 2 different behaviors and intermix trials.
+When using this procedure, always teach 2 different behaviors and intermix trials.
 For example, if you are teaching reading words, teach at least two different words in a single trial.

 Reinforcement is required.
 By reinforcement, we mean something that is likely to increase the child’s motivation to respond correctly.
 See the Preference Assessment section if you need help identifying likely reinforcers.